-More than half a million residents in the UK will fall every year and the ambulance service is routinely called for support even though 50% will be uninjured.
+More than half a million elderly residents in the UK will fall every year and the ambulance service is routinely called for support even though 50% will be uninjured.
 Right now, there are long wait times for non-emergency ambulances and there is an additional risk of non-essential visitors inadvertently bringing the COVID-19 virus into the care home.

-Increasingly care homes are looking for post fall management solutions and finding that using a combination of lifting equipment and the ISTUMBLE health assessment will protect both carers and residents from long term health problems associated with falls.
+Increasingly care homes are looking for post fall management solutions and finding that using a combination of lifting cushions and the ISTUMBLE health assessment will protect both carers and residents from long term health problems associated with falls.

 Why care homes call for an ambulance?

 There are a number of factors as to why care homes call for an ambulance, such as having no lifting equipment available, the carer may have a fear of harming the faller by moving them, there might not be a ‘lifting policy’ implemented within the care home or no training has been provided in a health assessment procedure.

 Here are some of the benefits having the above implemented into your care home:

 Benefits for the fallen resident